makuge/web23-exercise-2/README.md

 On the client side, in function `putMovie()` in `edit.js`, you will need to send the movie data that `getMovie()` collects from the form to the newly creates endpoint `PUT /movies/:imdbID`.
 Some code is already there, but you will have to find the missing pieces on yourself!

-You have finished the seconds exercise: **Congratulations, all tests pass!**
+You have finished the second exercise: **Congratulations, all tests pass!**